gillyspy/netsuite-suitecloud-sdk/packages/vscode-extension/README.md

   * Generate SuiteScript 2.1 code based on your input
   * Create and manage XML custom objects to speed up development
   * Work within your existing VS Code and Cline setup for a consistent workflow
+  * Approve all the suggested tasks before they are implemented

 To set up SuiteCloud Developer Assistant:
 1. Open Visual Studio Code with the SuiteCloud Extension installed and click the SuiteCloud Developer Assistant welcome message to go to the extension settings.